Citizenship Lawyer in Chicago

-There are many questions that arise during a citizenship application, there are many questions that you could be asked.
-The answers to many of these questions must be acceptable in order for your application to continue.
+There are many questions that arise during an Illinois citizenship application, with many potential questions that you could be asked.
+The answers to many of these questions must be acceptable in order for your U.S. citizenship application to continue.
 There are questions regarding your past and present criminal charges as well as your moral character.
 There is a five year period, known as the statutory period, preceding the time you apply for citizenship, where you are scrutinized for any reason to deny your application.

-You are eligible for naturalization if the following apply:
+You are eligible for citizenship through naturalization if the following apply:

 - 18 years or older